Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe first card, the significator, is placed in the center of the cross.
-This card represents the prime energy manifest in your life.
+Click for DetailsThe card at the upper left of the circle represents the spiritual history of the situation the things you've learned.
 Page of Swords: The essence of air behaving as earth, such as a steady wind: The approach of an unexpected challenge, to be met with clear thought and just action.
 A person filled with an eager appetite for all matters of mind and logic.
 The gathering of information through unfaltering vigilance, careful examination, and subtle spycraft.
 The use of reason or eloquent speech to penetrate the veil of confusion and cut to the heart of the matter.